rcarrata/rcarrata.github.io/_posts/2022-08-19-sign-images-acs-1.md

 * [Quay](https://github.com/quay/quay): Open Source container registry that stores, builds, and deploys container images.
 It analyzes your images for security vulnerabilities, identifying potential issues that can help you mitigate security risks.
 NOTE: we will use the SaaS option, Quay.io in this blog post but it's totally possible to reproduce this demo in the non SaaS Quay.

-* [Stackrox](https://github.com/stackrox/stackrox): StackRox Kubernetes Security Platform performs a risk analysis of the container environment, delivers visibility and runtime alerts, and provides recommendations to proactively improve security by hardening the environment.
+* [StackRox](https://github.com/StackRox/StackRox): StackRox Kubernetes Security Platform performs a risk analysis of the container environment, delivers visibility and runtime alerts, and provides recommendations to proactively improve security by hardening the environment.
-Red Hat offers their supported product based in Stackrox, [Red Hat Advanced Security for Kubernetes](https://www.redhat.com/en/technologies/cloud-computing/openshift/advanced-cluster-security-kubernetes).
+Red Hat offers their supported product based in StackRox, [Red Hat Advanced Security for Kubernetes](https://www.redhat.com/en/technologies/cloud-computing/openshift/advanced-cluster-security-kubernetes).

 On the other hand, ArgoCD / OpenShift GitOps and Tekton Pipelines / OpenShift Pipelines will be also used in this demo as we did in the previous examples.